InsanelyHarsh/InsanelyHarsh/README.md

 # 💫 About Me:
-Hello World!<br> I am Harsh Mohan Yadav, Pre-Final Year Undergrad Student pursuing by BTech from IIIT Jabalpur Institute.
+Hello World!<br> I am Harsh Mohan Yadav, Final Year Undergrad Student pursuing by BTech from IIIT Jabalpur Institute.
 - I love building things, anything in Tech could excite me.
 - I have been doing iOS Development for the past 1.5 years.
 Also explored Machine Learning, Web Scraping, somewhat of Web & Android Development.
-- I worked as iOS Developer Intern at Plaxonic during my summer break.
-Also contributed to Open Source projects.
+- I worked as iOS Developer Intern at Plaxonic during my last summer break & Curie Microeletronics.
+- Also contributed to Open Source projects.
 - Recently Me & my team of 6, filed our Fabrication Project for a patent.
 It is a new, robust way of taking Attendance using Mobiles without any internet services.
 - Currently, I am learning Golang and exploring Backend development.
 Looking forward to collaborating on new exciting Projects.